 Kyoto Imperial Park is also the best place if you want to know what was a “normal” day for an emperor in his home.

 Visitors are not allowed to enter the main building.
 However, they can still check the exterior close-up and explore the gardens full of cherry trees.
 During spring, the Imperial Palace becomes of the best spots in the city to adore the spectacular blooms without too much crowd everywhere.

 If we really want to see what’s inside these magnificent structures, we can proceed to the park’s southwestern corner.
 There, we can find and enter the Kaninnomiya Mansion, where the court nobles resided for years.

 Like the two villas I mentioned above, the imperial park also has beautiful landscaping with paths paved with stepping stones and arched stone arched bridges over some creeks.

-However, others find Kyoto Imperial palace a bit simpler compared to similar spots in Kyoto.
+However, others find Kyoto Imperial palace a bit simpler than similar spots in Kyoto.
 You can read a review of the Imperial Palace from Travelcaffeine.com.

 How to visit Kyoto Imperial Park

-The Imperial Park is located in the heart of Kyoto, just a 1-minute walk from Imadegawa Station, Karasuma subway line.
-Before, entrance to the park needs arrangements before entering like Katsura Imperial Park.
+The Imperial Park is located in the heart of Kyoto, just a 1-minute walk from Imadegawa Station, the Karasuma subway line.
+Before the entrance to the park needs arrangements before entering, like Katsura Imperial Park.
 Today, we can freely enter the park any time we want.